mirellameelo/Turtlebot-Unity-URDF/README.md

 #### Observation:
 When I tried to add anything else in the scene, the robot started to be unstable.
 I'm not sure, but I think it is because of some configuration in Unity Physics Engine.
-This instability also happened with the Shadow Hand ([tutorial here])(https://github.com/siemens/ros-sharp/wiki/User_Inst_ShadowHand), and because of that, I don't think the problem is in the model.
+This instability also happened with the Shadow Hand [(tutorial here)](https://github.com/siemens/ros-sharp/wiki/User_Inst_ShadowHand), and because of that, I don't think the problem is in the model.
 Still waiting for some answer about that [here](https://github.com/siemens/ros-sharp/issues/194).